nedap/archie/README.md

 # Archie: ADL 2.0 parser

-A work-in-progress ADL 2.0 parser for use in openEHR-implementations, written in Java.
+ADL 2.0 parser, Archetype Object Model and Reference Model implementation for use in openEHR-implementations, written in Java.
 Based on the ANTLR-grammar by Thomas Beale at https://github.com/openehr/adl-antlr .
 See also www.openehr.org.

 ## Build